KBNLresearch/hack4europe/README.rst

     $ sudo ./go.sh

-- If everything went well, the portal can be vistied locally at your `local host on port 8000 <http://localhost:8000/>`_.
+- If everything went well, the portal can be visited locally at your `local host on port 8000 <http://localhost:8000/>`_.

 More on the Project
 -------------------